xiazeyu/PyTorchFire/docs/index.md

 # Home

-PyTorchFire: Differentiable Wildfire Simulator Using GPU-Accelerated Cellular Automata
+PyTorchFire: A GPU-Accelerated Wildfire Simulator with Differentiable Cellular Automata